mommermi/mommermi.github.io/content/en/research/2021-11-18-Estimation_of_Surface_Level_NO2_from_Remote_Sensing_Data/index.md

 ---
 date: 2021-11-18
 title: Estimation of Surface Level NO2 from Remote Sensing Data
-summary: |
-  Air pollution is a major health issue and often also contributes to climate change.
-Measuring air pollution is costly and therefore only available in some countries.
-We investigated whether freely available Earth observation data can be utilized to estimate air pollution on the surface level.
 tags:
 - Earth Observation
 - Deep Learning
 - Air Pollution
 - NO2
 - Sentinel-2
-featured_image: banner.jpg
-thumbnail_image: figure2.png

 ---